 After the Kambo has been wiped off your skin, some people like to lay down and rest for a bit.
-Sangre de Grado (or dragon’s blood, an antimicrobial sap from the Amazon) will then be put on the points.
+Sangre de Grado (or dragon’s blood, an antimicrobial sap from the Amazon jungle) will then be put on the points.
 This seals and protects the skin while it heals.
 From here it’s important to not put anything else on the points (lotions, oils, aloe vera, etc) as they need to be able to “breathe” in order to heal properly.
 The dragon’s blood falls off on its own, usually after a week or so.

 After resting for awhile, you’ll have a cup of tea with honey to help settle your stomach and raise your blood sugar level.
 We’ll have a light snack together afterwards.

 Kambo is a shamanic ritual and ceremony from the Amazon rainforest- it is not a medical treatment.
-Participants are advised to to their own research as to the potential benefits of taking kambo.
+Participants are advised to do their own research as to the potential benefits of taking kambo.
 None are offered or implied here.